 Rajasthan Chief Minister Ashok Gehlot opted out of the Congress presidential race.
-He said on Thursday that he will not fight for the top Congress post.
-His remarks came after his meeting with the party's interim chief Sonia Gandhi at her residence in Delhi.
+He said on Thursday that he will not fight for the post of Congress chief.
+His remarks came after the meeting with the party's interim chief Sonia Gandhi at her residence in Delhi.

 "I had a conversation with Congress interim president Sonia Gandhi.
 Whatever happened two days ago shocked us.
 It gave a message that all of it happened as I wanted to be CM.
 I apologised to her," said CM Ashok Gehlot after meeting Sonia.